TaufeqRazakh/AOTInductor_Test/README.md

 Use script `compile_model_polaris.sh`. this will give you a new shared object `model.so`

 ## Step 2: Build the inference executable
-Use script `infer_model.sh` to build the inference executable and place the model into the `build` directory.
+Use script `infer_model_polaris.sh` to build the inference executable.
+This will also move previously created shared library to the `build` directory.

 ## Running the executable
 `aoti_example` binary has been generated in the `build` directory, executing it will display results akin to the following: